tomas-ravalli/dynamic-pricing-engine/README.md

 </p>

 ### System Synergy
-This Dynamic Pricing Engine is designed to work in tandem with the **[Seat Availability Engine](https://github.com/tomas-ravalli/seat-availability-engine)**.
+This Dynamic Pricing Engine is designed to work in tandem with a Seat Availability Engine.
 The pricing model's effectiveness depends on knowing not just the current ticket availability, but the **final forecasted supply**.
 The Seat Availability Engine provides this crucial input by predicting when season ticket holders will release their seats, allowing this system to set prices based on a true understanding of the market's supply-demand curve.

 ## Dataset